 Terry's subject-based research focuses on the use of marketing in the arts and for positive social change.
 Recent publications include work on museums and engagement, internal social marketing to encourage sustainable workplace behaviour, and consumer behaviour in arts audiences.

 He has published in the following journals: The Journal of Marketing Management, Qualitative Market Research, The International Journal of Advertising, The International Journal of Non-Profit and Voluntary Sector Marketing, Consumption Markets and Culture and the International Journal of Arts Management.
-His books include two popular marketing text books Foundation Marketing (now in its third edition), and The CIM Companion to Introductory Certificate in Marketing, and Creative Arts Marketing, the leading UK textbook in the growing field of arts marketing whose third edition will be published by Routledge in Autumn 2017.
+His books include two popular marketing text books Foundation Marketing (now in its third edition), and The CIM Companion to Introductory Certificate in Marketing, and Creative Arts Marketing, the leading UK textbook in the growing field of arts marketing, now in its third edition published by Routledge..

-Alongside directing the Faculty's ambitious programme of Massive Open Online Courses, Terry is lead educator on the Business Fundamentals: Effective Networking MOOC available on FutureLearn.
-He is currently working on assessment modules at both undergraduate and postgraduate levels for the Open University Business School's pathbreaking initiative to create a route to credit via learning that takes place on MOOCs -- the first time this has been done within a European university credit framework.
+Between 2015 and 2017 Terry led the expansion of the Faculty's ambitious programme of Massive Open Online Courses, and is lead educator on the Business Fundamentals: Effective Networking MOOC available on FutureLearn.
+He also chairs assessment modules at both undergraduate and postgraduate levels for the Open University Business School's pathbreaking initiative to create a route to credit via learning that takes place on MOOCs -- the first time this has been done within a European university credit framework.

 Terry is on the editorial board of the International Journal of Non-Profit and Voluntary Sector Management and is the Regional Editor (Europe) for Arts and the Market (previously known as Arts Marketing, an International Journal).
 He is also the elist owner for the Arts and Heritage Marketing Special Interest Group of the Academy of Marketing.